IMISE/snik-csv2rdf/README.md

 ## Requirements

 * Linux
-* the source CSV files you want to convert, some of them are contained in a [release](https://github.com/IMISE/snik-csv2rdf/releases)
+* the source CSV files you want to convert, some of them are contained in a [release](https://github.com/IMISE/snik-csv2rdf/releases).
+Some small files are already saved in the repository.